 How it spreads

-When a person with pneumococcal pneumonia sneezes, coughs, talks, or laughs, pneumococcal bacteria can spread into the air as droplets.
-The droplets can spread to people and on surfaces within 6 feet.
+When a person with pneumonia sneezes, coughs, talks, or laughs, germs can spread into the air.
+These germs can spread to people and surfaces within 6 feet.

-Pneumococcal bacteria can spread to your hands if you touch anything that has pneumococcal bacteria on it.
-If you then touch your eyes, nose or mouth, you might get the bacteria in your system which could cause you to get an infection from it.
+Germs can then spread to your hands if you touch anything that has germs on it.
+If you then touch your eyes, nose, or mouth, before cleaning your hands, the germs can get into your system which could cause you to get pneumonia.

-People living close together can get pneumococcal pneumonia or it can happen during or after a stay in a healthcare facility.
+The spread of pneumonia can occur after contact with the germs in your community or it can happen during a stay in a healthcare facility.